MbuguaCaleb/Flask-FeedBack-Application/ReadMe.md

 (b)app.debug has been set to true since we are in development and we want the app to keep reloading It is  more like nodemon in nodeJS!!

+(c)ID is when working with Jquery...
+  And name property is what is submitted via a form as form data.

+(d)print in python is like console.log..It returns the data to the console

 ```